 In Art, Y3 will be investigating patterns and using painting and printing techniques to create patterns linked to our Geography topic.
 In Design and Technology, we will be designing and making different pizza toppings.

 Our DLG text this term will be an age appropriate version of ‘The Tempest’ by William Shakespeare.
 We look forward to discussing the book and sharing our thoughts and opinions.

 Please try to hear your children read and record it in their red reading record.
 We ask the children to use these reading records in school so please ensure that children bring their book bag and reading record book EVERY DAY.
 Some children in Year 3 are developing their independence in reading and may want to read on their own.
 This is to be encouraged if they are reading fluently but will benefit from some discussions about the book with you afterwards.

 Children will be receiving information about their homework research project during the first week of term.
-Alongside their weekly reading, DLG, spelling and times table homework they will be expected to complete at least 3 pieces of extended research work linked to our history project on The Anglo-Saxons.
+Alongside their weekly reading, DLG, spelling and times table homework they will be expected to complete at least 3 pieces of extended research work linked to our geography project on India.
 The children are required to spend time each week researching their chosen tasks and will be asked to present their work in class at the end of this half term.

 |Activities outside the classroom|

 Here is a list of the activities that take the children outside the classroom this term

 - PE will be every Tuesday and Thursday afternoon.
 Please remember to bring your PE kit on a Monday so it is always to hand – and always have a bottle of water in class